Ferdinand Magellan Sailing Around The World: A 500-year Anniversary!

 Magellan was killed while the expedition passed through the Philippines.
 The voyage was completed under the leadership of Captain Elcano, who sailed across the Indian Ocean and around Africa to return to Spain.
 Only one of the five original ships and only 18 of the original members of the expedition made it back, arriving on September 15, 1522.

-If you would like to know more about our new ship Magellan Explorer and the adventures you can have with us, we look forward to connecting with you.
+If you would like to know more about our new ship Magellan Explorer and the expeditions we take to Antarctica and the Sub-Antarctic, contact us for information.